madebits/madebits.github.io/blog/2016/2016-03-03-WebWorker-Patterns.md

 workers[idx].w.postMessage({cmd: 'process'}); // input from application
 ```

-We shared the port of the shared worker with its parent worker, whose  `worker.js` is shown next.
-The nested shared worker `n` can handle data `process` message same as before.
-Additionally the shared worker can also `broadcast` some event to all parents.
+The code passes the port of the shared worker to its parent worker, whose  `worker.js` is shown next.
+The nested shared worker `n` handles data `process` message same as before.
+Additionally, the shared worker also `broadcast`s some event of interest to all parents if needed.

 ```javascript
 var nestedPort;